Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt1.md

 "Aww, you just vetoed all the best ones!"
 Dora objected.

 "Not all of ‘em," Ian replied.
-He mentally removed *Schindler’s List* from consideration too, given the kind of society Dora had fled, but that still left plenty of good stuff both old and new…
+He mentally removed *Schindler’s List* from consideration too, given the kind of society Dora had fled, but that still left plenty of good stuff both old and new...

 After a little negotiation, they settled on *Ghostbusters* as a good compromise between Urgug’s delicate sensibilities and Dora’s desire for something more exciting.
 Even so, it was secretly funny as hell to watch the big guy squirm and fidget at the ghosts and weirdness on screen.